Fourth International: Decision to form the International

 In 1935, Trotsky wrote an Open Letter for the Fourth International, reaffirming the Declaration of Four, while documenting the recent course of the Comintern and the Socialist International.
 In the letter, he called for the urgent formation of a Fourth International.
 The "First International Conference for the Fourth International" was held in Paris in June 1936, reports giving its location as Geneva for security reasons.
 This meeting dissolved the International Communist League, founding in its place the Movement for the Fourth International on Trotsky's perspectives.

 The foundation of the Fourth International was seen as more than just the simple renaming of an international tendency that was already in existence.
 It was argued that the Third International had now degenerated completely and was therefore to be seen as a counter-revolutionary organisation that would in time of crisis defend capitalism.
 Trotsky believed that the coming World War would produce a revolutionary wave of class and national struggles, rather as World War I had done.

 Stalin reacted to the growing strength of Trotsky's supporters with a major political massacre of people within the Soviet Union, and the assassination of Trotsky's supporters and family abroad.
 He had agents go through historical documents and photos to attempt to erase Trotsky's memory from the history books.
-According to the historian Mario Keßler, Stalin's supporters turned to anti-semitism to whip up sentiment against Trotsky (as Trotsky was a Jew).
-Stalin's daughter later claimed that his fight with Trotsky laid the foundations for his later anti-semitic campaigns.
+According to the historian Mario Keßler, Stalin's supporters turned to antisemitism to whip up sentiment against Trotsky (as Trotsky was a Jew).
+Stalin's daughter later claimed that his fight with Trotsky laid the foundations for his later antisemitic campaigns.